Cameroonian French

 Cameroonian French is a variety of French spoken in Cameroon.
-As a former French colony, the country's history has shaped its language, resulting in a distinct variant of French that reflects the country's diverse cultural, linguistic, and historical background.
+As a former French colony, the country's history has shaped its language, resulting in a distinct variety of French that reflects the country's diverse cultural, linguistic, and historical background.

 Historical context

-In the 19th century, Cameroon became the German colony Kamerun, before it was split into French Cameroon and British Cameroon after World War I. This division significantly influenced the linguistic landscape, giving rise to the emergence of Cameroonian French and Cameroonian English.
+In the 19th century, Cameroon became the German colony Kamerun, before it was split into French and British Cameroon after World War I. This division significantly influenced the linguistic landscape, giving rise to the emergence of Cameroonian French and Cameroonian English, as well as a mixed vernacular known as Camfranglais.

 Number of speakers

-Referring to literacy data in the official languages of the population aged 12 years and over according to the 2005 Cameroon census, 6,405,981 people speak French as their main official language, with another 1,293,502 people able to speak both French and English.
-The total number of French speakers in Cameroon is 6,405,981 people.
+Referring to literacy data in the official languages of the population aged 12 years and over according to the 2005 Cameroon census, 6,405,981 people spoke French as their main official language, with another 1,293,502 people able to speak both French and English.
 Meanwhile, according to the Organisation internationale de la Francophonie (OIF), Cameroon's French speakers numbered around 11 million in 2022.

 Characteristics

 Cameroonian French is primarily based on Metropolitan French, the standard variety spoken in France.
 However, it has incorporated numerous elements from Cameroonian languages.
 The Cameroonian mindset of intercultural exchange has contributed to the adaptation and integration of local languages into everyday speech patterns.

-One significant characteristic of Cameroonian French is the presence of loanwords from native languages such as Ewondo, Duala, and Basaa language.
+One significant characteristic of Cameroonian French is the presence of loanwords from native languages such as Ewondo, Duala, and the Basaa language.
 These loanwords enhance and enrich the vocabulary, adding a distinct flavor to the language.
 For instance, terms like "mbom" (delicious) or "mbombo" (drum) have found their way into the Cameroonian French lexicon.

 Furthermore, Cameroonian French exhibits syntactic and grammatical influences from indigenous languages as well.
 This combination results in different sentence structures, intonations, and unique pronunciations.